Wykeless/flutter_budget_app/README.md

-# budget_app
+# Budget Planner App

-A app for managing your monthly budget
+An app for managing your monthly budgets.

 ## Build process